lendoo73/Challenge-Project-of-CodeCademy/python/Learn_the_Basics_of_Machine_Learning/Classification_K_Nearest_Neighbors/K_Nearest_Neighbors/README.md

 Our classifier has relied too heavily on the small quirks in the training data.

 If k is very large, our classifier will suffer from *underfitting*.
+Underfitting occurs when your classifier doesn’t pay enough attention to the small quirks in the training set.
 ```
 def find_validation_accuracy(training_set, training_labels, validation_set, validation_labels, k):